Jasha10/farmbot/README.md

   - tools / scripts / commands used for updating software
 - For bumping version pins in software projects, be able to create a new local branch, bump the version pin, and create a github draft PR from the new branch
 - Handle multi-step processes gracefully, e.g. "upgrade the software version and then restart the associated service."

+#### Tracking Installed Software
+- Query package managers (`cargo`, `apt`, etc) to see what software is currently installed, the version and source, etc.
+- Be able to distinguish software installed from a local source vs from an external repo (e.g. `cargo install --path . vs `cargo install <hosted-package>`)

+#### Managing Installed Software
+- Take action (with possible user confirmation) to install, upgrade, or uninstall software.

 ### Inspiration
 - GNU Stow